nathanbabcock/hypetrigger-configs/README.md

-# Clip It Custom Trigger Configs
+# Hypetrigger Custom Trigger Configs

-**Companion repo to [Clip It](https://hypetrigger.io/clipit), providing extensibility and modding support.**
+**Companion repo to [Hypetrigger](https://hypetrigger.io), providing extensibility and modding support.**

-The JSON files in `./configs` define games supported by [Clip It](https://hypetrigger.io/clipit), and the triggers that are available for them.
+The JSON files in `./configs` define games supported by [Hypetrigger](https://hypetrigger.io), and the triggers that are available for them.

 By adding your own `.json` files to this folder, you can add new games.
 All `.json` files found there will be automatically loaded at app startup.